simphotonics/generic_enum/README.md

 `GenericEnum` is a base class for creating generic classes with a fixed set of static constant instances.
 These classes appear to the user of the library much like a Dart `enum` would.
+For example, generic enums can be used in `switch` statements, to initialize variables, or as default parameters in functions and constructors.

 ## Boilerplate
 To create a generic enum class, say `DpiResolution`, follow these steps: